Car Seat Recycling In Australia 🚗

 Incinerating car seat creates energy such as electricity and fossil fuels.
 Additionally, it recovers any metals which can be used to create other products.

 But there is a disadvantage in incineration.
-This includes climate change, air pollution, etc.
+This includes climate change, air pollution etc. So, we suggest that you consider this only if you have no other better alternatives.

 Read more: See blog on spray paint recycling.